iandark/Python_BigOComplexity/readme.md

 ## Common types of time complexities in Big O Notation

-First we will initialize some number list to help to explain the different types of algorithm in Big O Notation.
+First, we will initialize some numbers list to help to explain the different types of algorithms in Big O Notation.

 ```python
 numbersList = [1, 2, 3, 4, 5]
 ```

 ### 1. Constant O(1)
- In this type, the execution time is independent of the size of the input and will always take same amount of time to be executed.
+ In this type, the execution time is independent of the size of the input and will always take the same amount of time to execute.

 ```python
 def constant(n):